 \section{Convex Smooth Surrogates with Linear Surrogate Regret Bounds}

-In this section, we first show our construction of surrogate loss and prediction links.
+In this section, we first show our construction of surrogate losses and prediction links.
 After showing that this loss is convex and smooth with an appropriately chosen base negentropy (Theorem~\ref{main_loss}), we move on to the main result of this paper, linear surrogate regret bounds with convex smooth surrogate losses (Theorem~\ref{main_link}).
 We further discuss the computational aspects and improve the regret bound constant.
-The missing proofs of technical results are deferred to Appendix~\ref{apendix_A}.
+The missing proofs are deferred to Appendix~\ref{apendix_A}.